 Allowing your insurer to auto-renew your car insurance is one of the most common mistakes made by customers who want to save.

-Auto-renewal happens when you come to the end of your car insurance deal.
+It happens when you come to the end of your car insurance deal, usually around 12 months after you take out the policy.

-Your insurer will automatically renew your contract with them.
-Sometimes they’ll even charge you more for sticking with them, even if nothing’s changed on your policy.
+Sometimes your insurer will charge you more for sticking with it, even if nothing’s changed on your policy.

 Although it’s less hassle to let your insurance roll over for another year, you could be missing out on savings with another provider.